 The iron will not expire on the transfer, so you will need to cover the lines with your tank.

-The lightbox is a smooth surface with a light behind it.
-When you top your template and clothing, you’ll be able to see through the fabric.
+Every time when you put the template and clothes on top, you will be able to see the fabric.
 You can then trace the character with a missing ink pen or graphite pencil.

-Don’t have a lightbox?
-Use a window instead.
+If you have not a lightbox, use a window instead.
 The window will work only during daylight hours.

 Transfer to fabric with “nap”